 The Minecraft 2 gameplay would, naturally, be just as captivating and expansive as the original game.
 There are no details on Minecraft 2 gameplay yet, but we would expect the usual selection of modes: Survival, Creative, Adventure, Spectator, and Hardcore.
 If we could come up with new Minecraft 2 modes that would be just as good as the original we would be a hell of a lot richer, admittedly.
 So we’ll just have to keep our fingers crossed for some sweet, sweet Minecraft 2 gameplay.

-Minecraft 2 news
+Minecraft 2 rumours

-There isn’t much Minecraft 2 news around but there was something of a hoo-ha on Apple’s App Store in 2016: a game called Minecraft: Pocket Edition 2.
+There isn’t much Minecraft 2 news or rumours around but there was something of a hoo-ha on Apple’s App Store in 2016: a game called Minecraft: Pocket Edition 2.
 Masquerading as an official Mojang game, Minecraft: Pocket Edition 2 proved anything but.

 The scam, which, if downloaded, ended up being little more than an awful isometric swiping game, was taken down pretty sharpish.